 How to Approach the Deadbeat Employee

 Your first step with a deadbeat employee is to figure out what went wrong.
 Something did go wrong.
-This will give you insight into what caused the behavior that is troubling your workplace.
+It will give you insight into what caused the behavior that is troubling your workplace.
 Most employees start out enthusiastic and excited about their new job.
 They find their enthusiasm punctured somewhere along the way.

-Or, they puncture their own enthusiasm; it works both ways in the workplace.
+Or, they puncture their enthusiasm; it works both ways in the workplace.
 Figuring out what happened is key if you are committed to helping the deadbeat employee become, not a deadbeat employee, but a contributing member of your work community.

 Once you've worked with the employee to discover the source of their unhappiness and low morale, you can assist the employee to do something about it.
 With a deadbeat employee, this is the tough step.
-First, he has to own the responsibility for his subsequent actions and reactions to workplace happenings that may have occurred years ago.
+First, the employee has to own the responsibility for their subsequent actions and reactions to workplace happenings that may have occurred even years ago.

-At the very least, an acknowledgment that you believe that some of his low morale is legitimate may be in order.
+At the very least, an acknowledgment that you believe that some of their low morale is legitimate may be in order.
 It also makes sense to ask what about the work system is causing the employee to fail.

 Next Steps in Dealing With the Deadbeat Employee